Cassie (album): Impact and vinyl reissue

 The reissue was acclaimed by critics.
 Mikey Jones from Fact named Cassie a "must-hear reissue", that "reasserts the album's cult following and continuing influence."
 It appeared at number nine on their "Best Reissues of 2015" year-end list, stating "time has proved kind to the album, and its playful, modernist beauty."
 Writing for Record Collector, Paul Bowler noted tracks "About Time" and "Kiss Me" as first-rate examples of "this hidden talent's slick soul" and "her silken, sensual and soulful vocals – at times vulnerable, at others icy cool [... are] the perfect foil for the harder, more street-savvy strains of R&B" and was later picked as the top reissue of 2015 by the magazine.
 Bleep.com posted: "this record paved the way for a number of radio-built R&B sounds which we hear today", comparing its minimal production to DJ Mustard, while Norman Records also referenced its impact.
 The Quietus listed it as sixth among the top 100 of reissues, compilations, DJ mixes, live albums, and other releases of 2015, "with its ultra crisp, economical production, giant shiny hooks and ultra-satisfying bass, with tracks evenly divided between clubby R&B and straight up pop."
 Meanwhile, Cassie appeared at number twenty on The Vinyl Factory's "30 Best Vinyl Reissues of 2015", commenting the record "is so dark and sexy it should come with a health warning as Cassie's voice rides over some of the most minimal and stone cold frozen beats ever laid down."
+In 2021, Rolling Stone named Cassie one of the greatest "one-album wonders" in music history, describing it as "the most brilliantly minimalist R&B album of its era."